Cyber Security 101: A Guide to Protecting Your Business Online

 Cyber security is the practice of protecting computer systems — including but not limited to computers, servers, mobile devices, electronic systems, programs, networks — from theft or damage to their hardware, software, or electronic data.

-Other people also call this information technology security or electronic information security.
+Other people also call this information technology security or electronic information security; or simply information security.

 Another simple definition for cyber security is that it’s the protection of internet-connected systems, including hardware, software and data, from digital attacks.